 How we did it

-Canadian Lawyer asked lawyers, in-house counsel and clients from across Canada to vote on the top personal injury boutiques and arbitration chambers.
+Canadian Lawyer asked lawyers, in-house counsel and clients from across Canada to vote on the top personal injury boutiques.
 They were asked to rank their top firms from a preliminary list, with a chance to nominate a firm that was not included on the list.
-To be considered in the vote, firms were required to have at least 80 per cent of their business come from personal injury or arbitration.
+To be considered in the vote, firms were required to have at least 80 per cent of their business come from personal injury.
 The final rankings were determined through a points system, in which firms were rewarded on a sliding scale for the number of first to 10th-place votes received.
 The quantitative results are combined with feedback from respected senior members of the bar and in-house counsel when applicable.
+For additional information regarding the methodology & criteria, please find a full description of our methodology here.

 Exemplifying this, he says, was Surujdeo v.
 Melady, a medical negligence case at the Ontario Court of Appeal from 2017.
 Richard Bogoroch acted for the plaintiff, the husband of a 35-year-old woman named Rossana Surujdeo, who had died in a Brampton, Ont. hospital from heart inflammation.